tvmlabs/tvm-sdk/tvm_cli/README.md

 `<msig_address>` - address of the donor wallet making a stake.

-all `--value` parameters must be defined in tons, like this: `--value 10.5`, which means the value is 10,5 tons.
+all `--value` parameters must be defined in VMSHELLs, like this: `--value 10.5`, which means the value is 10,5 VMSHELLs.

 `total <days>` - total period, for which the stake is made.